 Abstract-An investment advice report for the company Airbus is presented in this document.
 The Free Cash Flow (FCF) model was the approach that carrying out this research.
 Various technologies provide Airbus with higher external value, while FCF brings Airbus with internal value.
 The report forecasts the next four years based on the analysis of the economic data of the previous four years.
-17:30-17:45 To make a prediction, the external value factors of the aircraft industry operated by Airbus are found.
-In addition, the FCF variable was evaluated, and the results showed that as of December 31, 2021, the equity value was 8.8 million, and in Weighted Average Cost of Capital, growth would affect the company's value and value of equity per share.
+To make a prediction, the external value factors of the aircraft industry operated by Airbus are found.
+In addition, the FCF variable was evaluated, and the results showed that as of December 31, 2021, the equity value was 8.8 million, and in Weighted Average Cost of Capital , growth would affect the company's value and value of equity per share.
 This study also provides a scenario analysis that illustrates two scenarios: bullish and bearish, and their relative impact on the company's value and equity value.
 Then, the price earnings ratio, EV / EBIT, are used for comparative evaluation.
-The results show that Airbus is undervalued compared to its competitors.
-This study points out that the results of FCF method and relative valuation method can provide reference to investment recommendations of persons and institutions.
+The results of FCF method and relative valuation method can provide reference to investment recommendations of persons and institutions.